Industry 5.0 | Virtual Factory and Industrial Metaverse

 Resilient

-Resilience refers to the need to develop a higher degree of robustness in industrial production, arming it better against disruptions.
+Resilience refers to the need to develop more robustness in industrial production, arming it better against disruptions.
 It is about being able to deal with uncertainty and change and avoid the fragility of our current approach to globalized production.
-It should be balanced by developing sufficiently resilient strategic value chains, adaptable production capacity, and flexible business processes.
+It should be balanced by developing resilient strategic value chains, adaptable production capacity, and flexible business processes.

-The industry of the future needs to be equipped to adapt quickly to changing circumstances for key-value chains, in order to secure its role as a sustainable engine for prosperity.
-A resilient industry can deal with vulnerabilities that can occur on many levels, including the factory floor, supply network, and industrial system levels.
+The industry of the future needs to be equipped to adapt quickly to changing circumstances for key-value chains to secure its role as a sustainable engine for prosperity.
+A resilient industry can deal with vulnerabilities on many levels, including the factory floor, supply network, and industrial system levels.

-A special role will be played by digital technologies.
-While digital interconnection will enable a host of resilient technologies including data gathering, automated risk analysis, and automated mitigation measures, increased dependence on digital technologies exposes the industry to technical disruptions, due to malfunctions as well as cyberattacks.
+Digital technologies will play a special role.
+While digital interconnection will enable a host of resilient technologies, including data gathering, automated risk analysis, and automated mitigation measures, increased dependence on digital technologies exposes the industry to technical disruptions due to malfunctions and cyberattacks.
 Developing the cybersecurity required for the resilient industry of the future will also play a key role.